 The winner is selected based on what the government thinks it needs at the time to fulfill its requirement and a contract is negotiated.
 Once underway, the government decides it wants something else (usually a management-by-government committee phenomena with a contractor growing his product or service by offering lots of options).
 The resulting change of contract scope invalidates the original price and schedule, so a whole new round of proposals and negotiations must occur with the winner while the losers watch something totally different evolve than that for which they competed.
 The clock keeps ticking and the winner keeps getting his monthly bill paid based on incurred cost or progress payments.

-The present state of the economy will not allow the aforementioned to continue.
-Government agencies are now hard pressed to insure the most "Bang for the Buck".
-It is in the long term interests of astute contractors to assist in that endeavor.
-The only way to achieve such an objective is through sound technical, cost and schedule contract definition via an iterative process of baseline management and control.
+It is in the long term interests of astute contractors to assist in contract baseline management.
+The only way to achieve such an objective is through sound technical, cost and schedule contract definition and control via an iterative process with the government.
 This article will address that process.

 SOLICITATION AND STATEMENT OF WORK BASELINE

 If you are selling a straight commercial product off the shelf, the problem of baseline management is minimal, assuming your product meets the specifications required and you deliver on time.
 Is it during development programs for new products or service contracts involving labor supplied to the government that lack of definition and poor communication are high risks.
 The initial benchmark for managing this risk is in the government solicitation and statement of work.